microsoft/PowerToys/doc/specs/GitHub-discussions-spec.md

 ## Does this hinder the PowerToys team from working on PowerToys?

 Not really.
 One of the core team members needs to set the settings first.
 But after that the triage team can take care of this section.
-Most of them don't program for PowerToys so they don't lose time for programing.
-The programers of PowerToys don't need to take care of GitHub discussion, because it's only about community stuff where the triage team don't need the help of them.
+Most of them don't program for PowerToys so they don't lose time for programming.
+The programmers of PowerToys don't need to take care of GitHub discussion, because it's only about community stuff where the triage team don't need the help of them.

 ## Settings